 The nine-speed automatic is an interesting item.
 Why nine speeds?
 For the same reason semi trucks have that many (and more) forward speeds: Leverage.
 To accelerate the vehicle without winding out the engine; and to cut down engine RPM to the lowest level once you’re up to speed.
 In order to have a really deep top gear overdrive (ninth in this case) without a bog/soft spot in between that top gear and the next lowest gear, you need a gradual series of “steps” down – and up.
 That’s why, in this case, the transmission has another three gears in between fifth and top gear ninth.

 One issue that remains to be sorted is passing gear performance.
 You’re trundling along in ninth and floor the accelerator to pass a dawdler.
-It is a long way from ninth to passing gear – which in this case is fifth or fourth at the least.
-It inevitably takes a moment longer to drop from 9th to 4th than it does from 6th to 4th (as with a conventional six-speed box).
+It is a long way from ninth to passing gear – which is fifth or fourth at the least.
+It inevitably takes a moment longer to drop from 9th to 5th or 4th than it does from 6th to 4th (as with a conventional six-speed box).
 So, there is sometimes a slight but significant pause before the onrush of acceleration.
 This transmission is designed primarily for economy, keep in mind.
-There is no other reason for so many gears.
 This is the price we pay to get our hands on that V-6.
-Without the efficiency edge conferred by the nine-speed, it’s not likely it would be in the lineup at all.

 Though it’s based on a car, the Cherokee doesn’t have the fragile feel of a car.
 Instead it feels big and heavy and reassuring solid.
 Which it is.
 Though nominally a compact, a 4WD Cherokee V-6 weighs just over 4,100 lbs. – but all this unsprung mass is very effectively sorted by the suspension.
-You also enjoy that pleasantly authoritative, commanding view of the road that comes with being higher off the ground than surrounding traffic (well, most of it).
+You also enjoy that pleasantly authoritative, commanding view of the road that comes with being higher off the ground than surrounding traffic.

 Jeep did not carry this stylistic daring beyond the nose clip, however.
 The Cherokee’s flanks and tail are conventionally crossover.
 Nothing unattractive – just a little ordinary and something of a letdown after viewing the Jeep from head on.